Scotty's Castle Flood

 NPS

-• Sewer: The leach field and septic tank were destroyed by the flood.
+The leach field and septic tank were destroyed by the flood.
+Pipes that collect and transport sewage to the septic tank were clogged with rocks and damaged.

 REPAIRS COMPLETED: the leach field and septic tank were replaced in 2020.

-REPAIRS IN PROGRESS: a related project to damaged wastewater collection pipes within the historic district was awarded to a contractor in September 2023.
+REPAIRS COMPLETED: a related project to damaged wastewater collection pipes within the historic district was completed in June 2024.

 Gray pipes in a dirt trench surrounded by tan-colored historic building with a red roof.